 It is easy to overlook the health of your gums, but they are quite important.
 Think of your gums as the exterior of your vehicle that is keeping everything together and protecting all the moving parts.
 Your gums keep your teeth in place and help reinforce the strength of your bite.
 The issue is your gums are prone to disease through various ways, which can lead to issues like sensitive teeth or even swollen gums.
 Infections of the gums could lead to the destruction of the jawbone should it be ignored for too long.
 Teeth might begin to feel loose or begin to fall out when the jawbone is compromised.
 In short, periodontal afflictions need to be addressed before it's too late.
-Visit Dentalville Panorama City for a consultation with our dentist today!
+Visit Dentalville Panorama City in Los Angeles for a consultation with our dentist today!

 Periodontal diseases are infections, which attack the support system of the teeth.
 Many areas are affected when you are suffering from this type of disease, such as the alveolar bone, periodontal ligament, or even the cementum.
 Still, one of the most common attacks or issues that you might suffer from when dealing with periodontal disease is an inflammatory lesion.
 These lesions are caused by plaque that build up near the base of your gums where they meet your teeth.

 It should be noted that there are usually two types of periodontal issues related to these inflammatory lesions.
 One is called gingivitis and the other is called periodontitis.
 Most experts will tell you that gingivitis is the least serious of these two, but that does not mean you should ignore it because it can lead to serious affliction.